-The Artix 4.x locator service supports queries from unmodified Artix 3.x consumer code.
-This allows you to migrate at your own pace from an Artix 3-based installation to an Artix 4 installation.
-You can replace Artix 3 locators and services with Artix 4 locators and services without having to rewrite or change your consumers.
+The Artix post-3.x locator service supports queries from unmodified Artix 3.x consumer code.
+This allows you to migrate at your own pace from an Artix 3.x-based installation to an Artix post-3.x-based installation.
+You can replace Artix 3.x locators and services with Artix post-3.x locators and services without having to rewrite or change your consumers.

-Backward compatibility

-Starting with Artix 4.0, the Artix locator returns references in WS-Addressing format.
-Prior versions of the Artix locator returned references in the proprietary Artix Reference format.

-To maintain backward compatibility, the Artix 4.x locator service functionality is a combination of two distinct services combined in a single plug-in.
-The plug-in enables an Artix 3-compatible service that supports the locator WSDL from Artix 3.0.
-It also enables a more advanced Artix 4.x locator service.
-As shipped, both services are active, but you can disable the Artix 3-compatible service if your network does not have Artix 3 service endpoints or consumers.
+Backward compatibility Although the Artix 3.x locator returns references in the proprietary Artix Reference format, the Artix post-3.x locator returns references in WS-Addressing format.
+To maintain backward compatibility, the Artix post-3.x locator service combines two distinct functionalities-3.x and post-3.x-in a single plug-in.
+The plug-in enables an Artix 3.x service that supports the locator WSDL from Artix 3.x.
+It also enables a more advanced Artix post-3.x locator service.
+As shipped, both services are active, but you can disable the Artix 3.x service if your network does not have Artix 3.x service endpoints or consumers.

-As illustrated in Figure 1, Artix 3.0 consumers can query an Artix 4.x locator and get the expected results.
+As illustrated in Figure 1, Artix 3.x consumers can query an Artix post-3.x locator and get the expected results.